pypy/pypy/pypy/doc/getting-started.rst

 .. _`downloading them from the download page`: download.html

-If you choose to use mercurial, you must issue the following command on your command line, DOS box, or terminal::
+If you choose to use mercurial, first make sure you have ``subversion`` installed.
+You must issue the following command on your command line, DOS box, or terminal::

     hg clone http://bitbucket.org/pypy/pypy pypy